 You may have noticed a new icon appear in the top right-hand corner of your screen in the Menu Bar.

-That’s the MyExpatNet shortcut menu, allowing you to connect and disconnect to the countries you have subscribed to.
+That’s the MyExpatNet shortcut menu, allowing you to connect and disconnect to the countries you wish to have a vpn connection.

-Clicking in the little red globe (red shows it is disconnected) will reveal the drop-down menu with all the countries you have subscribed to available.
+Clicking in the little red globe (red shows it is disconnected) will reveal the drop-down menu with all the countries available.

 **Please be aware that you CANNOT connect to more than one service at a time**